History of Timor-Leste: The independent republic

 Destruction and violence not only destroyed the country's infrastructure and economy, but also drained its human capacity, leading to Ramos-Horta stating "we are starting from absolutely ground zero".

 On 4 December 2002, after a student had been arrested the previous day, rioting students set fire to the house of the Prime Minister Marí Alkatiri and advanced on the police station.
 The police opened fire and one student was killed, whose body the students carried to the National Parliament building.
 There they fought the police, set a supermarket on fire and plundered shops.
 The police opened fire again and four more students were killed.
 Alkatiri called an inquiry and blamed foreign influence for the violence.

+Following independence, all land that had been used by both the Portuguese and Indonesian administrations was declared state land.

 The early economy was dependent on foreign funding.
 In 2004, three-quarters of those earning wages worked for the civil service, the UN, or NGOs.
 The small private sector was mostly security services.

+Administrative borders in this period reverted again to the original Administrative post system, although much of the direct governance took place on the suco level, where administrative data was obtained and elections were held.
+442 sukus and 2228 aldeias were formally designated in 2004, in preparation for the elections of suco chiefs in 2005.

 Relations with Indonesia have been cordial.
 The two countries have defined most of their borders.
-In 2005, the Commission for Reception, Truth and Reconciliation in East Timor reported on human rights violations in period of Indonesian rule and the year before and offered the first national history of East Timor driven by Timorese oral histories.
+In 2005, the Commission for Reception, Truth and Reconciliation in East Timor reported on human rights violations in period of Indonesian rule and the year before and offered the first national history of Timor-Leste driven by Timorese oral histories.
 In 2008, the Indonesia–Timor Leste Commission of Truth and Friendship confirmed most of the earlier Commission's findings.

-Australia–East Timor relations have been strained by disputes over the maritime boundary between the two countries.
-Canberra claims petroleum and natural gas fields in an area known as the 'Timor Gap', which East Timor regards as lying within its maritime boundaries.
+Australia–Timor-Leste relations have been strained by disputes over the maritime boundary between the two countries.
+Canberra claims petroleum and natural gas fields in an area known as the 'Timor Gap', which Timor-Leste regards as lying within its maritime boundaries.
 Articles relating to this topic include: